yvan/wave/README.md

-wave - using uiwebview and Multi-Peer framework to beam webpages
+wave - using uiwebview and Multi-Peer framework to beam webpages :ocean:

 Really terrible code.
 Was thrown together in under a day as a proof of concept for a hackathon.